TL;DR

 • AI-augmented platforms that execute the hunting process itself, from hypothesis to evidence

 Most organizations have the first layer covered.
 Many have pieces of the second.
 Few have the third, and that gap is where hunting programs stall.
+The table makes the pattern plain.
+Every layer below the third produces work for analysts.
+Only the third takes work off their plate.
 Understanding what each layer provides helps buyers avoid overspending on data collection while underspending on the analysis and automation that make hunting productive.

 SIEMs provide the foundation, not the answer